dk/Net-Eboks/README.md

 	- Run it, select a mirror and an install folder
 	- In the package view, select 'Not installed' dropdown.
 	- Install packages (see below) by searching for its name, then clicking on 'Skip' dropdown, and selecting a latest version
-* Select the following packages, then click `Next` and let it run:
+* Select the packages below, then click `Next` and let it run:
 	- dbus
 	- girepository-WebKit3.0
 	- make